Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 This document provides an overview of the functional scope and administration of the recommended solution, support of the service provider during implementation and operation, as well as associated expenses.
 ### 1.5.1.
 Scope of functions
 #### 1.5.1.1.
 General description, licence model
-<a href="https://github.com/GruberMarkus/Set-OutlookSignatures" target="_blank">Set-OutlookSignatures</a> is a free open source product.
+<a href="https://github.com/GruberMarkus/Set-OutlookSignatures" target="_blank">Set-OutlookSignatures</a> is a free open-source product.
 The product is used for the central administration and local distribution of textual signatures and out-of-office messages to clients.
 Outlook on Windows is supported as the target platform.

 By using the MIT licence, there are virtually no restrictions on the use or modification of the existing code, even for commercial use.

 The script is written in PowerShell.
-PowerShell has been a fixed component of Windows since Windows 7, is actively developed further by Microsoft and is now open source itself.
+PowerShell has been a fixed component of Windows since Windows 7, is actively developed further by Microsoft and is now open-source itself.
 PowerShell is designed to make it as easy as possible to read and create code.

 Since virtually every Microsoft product is administered via PowerShell (even many graphical user interfaces issue PowerShell commands in the background), there is extensive skill and knowledge of this language at the service provider, including in the mail and client product teams.